Ozy-Viking/twitch_king_of_the_hill/README.md

 #### Acknowlegements

 Inspired as a birthday gift for Ostrogothia (https://twitch.tv/Ostrogothia).
 Original author is VRFlad: [Champion of the Hill](https://vrflad.com/champion)

 #### Pictures

-Special thanks to the_rubble for designing the new imagery!!!
+Special thanks to @the_rubble for designing the new imagery!!!
 The rest are from vrflad's orginal game.

 #### Sound